csula-students/beautiful-data-project-dream/announcements.md

 > At the end of the quarter a student said to the instructor: "sir, my grade for this class is very close, can you please give me some extra point?"

-The answer is obviously no, because this student has not participate or ask for help during the quarter.
-Why this is sad is that the students could have seen the answer to a commonly asked question.
+The answer is obviously no, because this student did not participate nor asked for help during the quarter.
+This is sad because that the students could have seen the answer to a commonly asked question.
 What is really tragic is that the student has to plead for a grade that s/he did not earn.

 #### 16 April 2016